SEARCH UNIVERSITY LIBRARIES WEBSITE

-20, 1979; Prepared for the Web by Mikhail Slobodinskii, June 18, 1999
+Prepared by Scott L. Bills August 20, 1979; Prepared for the Web by Mikhail Slobodinskii, June 18, 1999; Last Updated: December 2020

-This material is housed in an off-site storage facility and requires up to 5 business days for retrieval.
-Please call or email the department with requests for this material prior to your visit.
+Storage Note: This collection is housed in a climate-controlled environment off site and requires at least up to three weeks for retrieval.
+Please call or email the department with requests for this material prior to planning your visit.

-The Kent American Revolution Bicentennial Commission (KARBC) was formed in March, 1974, as a means to combine University and the City of Kent observances of the Bicentennial.
-The Co-Chairpersons of the Commission were Dr. Hassler and Loris Troyer, Executive Editor of the Kent-Ravenna Record-Courier.
+Scope and Content: The Kent American Revolution Bicentennial Commission (KARBC) was formed in March, 1974, as a means to combine University and the City of Kent observances of the Bicentennial.
+The Co-Chairpersons of the Commission were Dr. Donald M. Hassler and Loris Troyer, Executive Editor of the Kent-Ravenna Record-Courier.
 During 1975-1976, the Commission was very active in planning numerous and ambitious Bicentennial programs.
 Its first major event, a "Patriots' Day Symposium," took place on April 22-23, 1975.
 Titled "The Morality of Change -- 1775-1975," the keynote speaker for the program was the Reverend William S. Coffin, Jr. This and subsequent KARBC activities were financed largely by grant monies received through the Ohio American Revolution Bicentennial Advisory Commission.
 Kent State University, the City of Kent, the Davey Foundation, the Thenus Club, and the Kent Kiwanis Club also contributed financial assistance.

 Other projects of the Kent Bicentennial Commission included music concerts, a "Tour of Historic Kent," a scholarly conference, a symposium on Thomas Paine, theater and opera productions, special publication, and support for construction of Franklin Mills Riveredge Park by the Kent Environmental Council.
 These efforts culminated with the festival of July 3, 1976.
 The Commission issued its final report in November, 1976.